What Happens If You Witness A Crime In Singapore? 4 Things To Do

 The process of detaining an accused without a trial involves several key legal steps to ensure fairness and adherence to the law:

-• Public Prosecutor’s Consent: Before any detention order is issued, it must have the consent of the Public Prosecutor.
-This step ensures that the decision to detain someone without trial is not taken unilaterally and involves a judicial review of the circumstances surrounding the case.
+• Public Prosecutor’s Consent: The public prosecutor’s consent must be required before any detention order is issued.
+This step ensures that the decision to detain someone without trial is not taken unilaterally and involves a judicial review of the case’s circumstances.

-• Issuance of the Detention Order: Once the need for such an order is established and consented to by the Public Prosecutor, a formal detention order is issued.
-This order outlines the reasons for detention and the terms under which it is to be carried out.
+• Issuance of the Detention Order: Once the Public Prosecutor establishes and consents to the need for such an order, a formal detention order is issued.
+This order outlines the reasons for detention and the terms under which it will be carried out.

 Conclusion On What Happens If You Witness A Crime

 The role of a witness is pivotal in the judicial system.
-By acting responsibly and informatively, witnesses uphold justice and contribute to the safety and order of society.
+By acting responsibly and informatively, witnesses uphold justice and contribute to society’s safety and order.

 Whether it’s taking the brave step to testify or understanding one’s rights and protections under the law, each action plays a crucial part in the broader legal landscape.